phcs93/pokefy/README.md

 # Pokefy
-A tool to query Pokémon with multiple filters.
+A tool for querying Pokémon with multiple filters.

 All cached data (`pokemons-json.js`) was provided by https://pokeapi.co/